Superhero: Ethnic and religious minorities

 In 1966, Marvel introduced the Black Panther, an African monarch who became the first non-caricatured black superhero.
 The first African-American superhero, the Falcon, followed in 1969, and three years later, Luke Cage, a self-styled "hero-for-hire", became the first black superhero to star in his own series.
 In 1989, the Monica Rambeau incarnation of Captain Marvel was the first female black superhero from a major publisher to get her own title in a special one-shot issue.
-Before them, a few characters appeared during the Golden Age of Comics, but they are not generally considered superheroes in the modern sense, such as the characters featured in the one-shot All-Negro Comics #1 (1947), Waku, Prince of the Bantu, introduced by Marvel’s 1950s predecessor Atlas Comics, who starred in his own feature in the anthology series Jungle Tales. and Kismet, Man of Fate, a Muslim Algerian hero who debuted in 1944 and is considered one of the first Muslim superheroes in comic book history.
+Before them, a few characters appeared during the Golden Age of Comics, but they are not generally considered superheroes in the modern sense, such as the characters featured in the one-shot All-Negro Comics #1 (1947), Waku, Prince of the Bantu, introduced by Marvel's 1950s predecessor Atlas Comics, who starred in his own feature in the anthology series Jungle Tales. and Kismet, Man of Fate, a Muslim Algerian hero who debuted in 1944 and is considered one of the first Muslim superheroes in comic book history.
+In 1944, Owen Middleton created Sergeant Joe: Fighting Champion of Democracy, a superhero-themed strip with a U.S. military motif.
 In 1971, Red Wolf became the first Native American in the superheroic tradition to headline a series.
 In 1973, Shang-Chi became the first prominent Asian superhero to star in an American comic book.
 Kato, from the Green Hornet franchise, had existed as a secondary character since the 1930s.
 The Green Turtle, created in 1944 by Chinese-American artist Chu F. Hing, was originally conceived as a Chinese hero fighting against the Japanese invasion.
-However, Hing was prevented by his editors from making the character explicitly Chinese, so he deliberately left the hero’s identity ambiguous.
+However, Hing was prevented by his editors from making the character explicitly Chinese, so he deliberately left the hero's identity ambiguous.

+In Nigeria, the comic series Powerman was published in 1975 by Bardon Press Features of London as an educational tool.
+The series, starring Powerman, was written by Don Avenall (aka Donne Avenell) and Norman Worker, and illustrated by Dave Gibbons and Brian Bolland.

 Kitty Pryde, a member of the X-Men, was an openly Jewish superhero in mainstream American comic books as early as 1978.